Kingdom of Redonda: Later developments

-Wynne-Tyson, Javier Marías, Bob Williamson, William Gates and Cedric Boston were all interviewed in the BBC Radio 4 documentary Redonda: The Island with Too Many Kings, broadcast in May 2007.

 Death of Javier Marias

 On 11 September 2022, Javier Marías died in Madrid.
 It was reported that Xavier I had named Juan Gabriel Vásquez as his successor, however, Vásquez later clarified that an official naming ceremony had never taken place.

 In August 2022, Spanish writer Javier Diéguez visited the island of Redonda and left some books by Javier Marías, M. P. Shiel, and Jon Wynne-Tyson as a tribute to Javier Marías and the previous monarchs of Redonda.
 Diéguez's book 'Redonda' narrates his journey to the island and serves as a posthumous tribute to Javier Marías.